Evaluate your experience HERE

 You can fill out the form on the left panel of this page and submit or contact ISCC at 559-225-3382 or directly e-mailing the information above to interpreting (at) dhhsc.org

-There is a standard one-hour minimum for interpreting services.
-After the first hour, time is billed in half-hour increments.
+In some areas, there is a standard one-hour minimum for interpreting services.
+In others, the minimum is two hours.
+Please ask what the minimum during your request.
+After the minimum, time is billed in half-hour increments.
 Mileage fees are charged at the rate of $.50 per mile round trip.

 For assignments lasting two hours or more, two interpreters may be scheduled depending on the situation.
 Two interpreters will be assigned for depositions regardless of the projected length of the deposition.